subquery/subql/docs/create/mapping.md

 ### Type generation

-Now preparation are completed, we are ready to generate types and meta.
+Now the preparation is completed, we are ready to generate types and meta.
 Run the command below step by step:

 ```shell
 # Yarn to install new dependencies